This post was most recently updated on February 25th, 2023

 When you have a day off, set aside some time to cook multiple dishes that you can eat throughout the week.
 Separate each meal into healthy portions and then put them in Tupperware containers.
-This helps you keep from overeating, while also making it easy to enjoy a good, home-cooked lunch and/or dinner in just a few minutes.
+This helps you keep from overeating, making it easy to enjoy a good, home-cooked lunch or dinner in just a few minutes.

 Keep Healthier Snacks On Hand

 Everybody snacks.
 Don’t pretend like you don’t.
 I love snacking.
-Snacking is one of the biggest sore spots that many people run into when trying to eat healthier.
+Snacking is one of the biggest sore spots many people encounter when trying to eat healthier.
 It’s not uncommon to get hungry in the middle of the day when lunch or dinner is still hours away.

-There’s nothing wrong with having a snack to keep you going – especially when you need sugar to keep your brain focused (this case really applies to my daily life).
+There’s nothing wrong with having a snack to keep you going, especially when you need sugar to keep your brain focused (this really applies to my daily life).
 The problem is the kind of snacks we choose.

-To avoid temptation, avoid having unhealthy snacks like potato chips or snack cakes in the home at all.
+To avoid temptation, avoid bringing unhealthy snacks home, like potato chips or snack cakes.
 Instead, keep nutritional, low-calorie options like yogurt, nuts, or dried fruit on hand.

 What are your tips to eat healthy at home that I didn’t include here?